What Will Cloud Computing Offer In 2025 To 2040

 7. Sustainable Practices

-The future of cloud computing will also be influenced by the growing demand for sustainability.
+The growing demand for sustainability will also influence the future of cloud computing.
 As data centres become larger and more energy-intensive, there is increasing pressure to adopt green cloud practices.

 This includes optimizing energy usage, utilizing renewable energy sources, and developing more efficient cooling technologies.
 By embracing these practices, cloud providers can reduce their environmental impact and contribute to global sustainability goals.